popoway/goknights/README.md

     </tbody>
 </table>

-Special thanks to the Office of Associate Provost for Innovation and Student Success, and the International Students and Scholars Office at Queens College for their support and guidance.
+Special thanks to the [Office of Associate Provost for Innovation and Student Success](https://www.qc.cuny.edu/student-success/), the [International Students and Scholars Office](https://www.qc.cuny.edu/academics/iss/), and the [Office of Student Affairs and Enrollment Management](https://www.qc.cuny.edu/student-affairs-enrollment-management/) at Queens College for their support and guidance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>